-Efficiency savings of £2.9 million delivered Highlights of these improvements include:
+Efficiency savings of £2.9 million delivered

 Following the delivery of £13m of ongoing efficiencies within the Group, the Group had targets to achieve a further £2.5m of efficiency savings by 2020. £2.9m of savings have been recognised, through initiatives such as the out-sourcing of the stores provision and reduced back office costs, including consultancy.
-An additional target of £1m has now been put in place for 2019/20.
+An additional target of £1m has now been put in place for 2019/20